Ruby (programming language)

-Ruby is an interpreted, high-level, general-purpose programming language which supports multiple programming paradigms.
+Ruby is a general-purpose programming language.
 It was designed with an emphasis on programming productivity and simplicity.
 In Ruby, everything is an object, including primitive data types.
 It was developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.

-Ruby is dynamically typed and uses garbage collection and just-in-time compilation.
+Ruby is interpreted, high-level, and dynamically typed; its interpreter uses garbage collection and just-in-time compilation.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
-According to the creator, Ruby was influenced by Perl, Smalltalk, Eiffel, Ada, BASIC, Java and Lisp.
+According to the creator, Ruby was influenced by Perl, Smalltalk, Eiffel, Ada, BASIC, and Lisp.

 History

 Early concept

-Matsumoto has said that Ruby was conceived in 1993.
-In a 1999 post to the ruby-talk mailing list, he describes some of his early ideas about the language:
+According to Matsumoto, Ruby was conceived in 1993.
+In a 1999 post to the Ruby-Talk mailing list, he shared some of his early ideas about the language:

-Matsumoto describes the design of Ruby as being like a simple Lisp language at its core, with an object system like that of Smalltalk, blocks inspired by higher-order functions, and practical utility like that of Perl.
+Matsumoto described Ruby's design as resembling a simple Lisp language at its core, with an object system like that of Smalltalk, blocks inspired by higher-order functions, and practical utility like that of Perl.

-The name "Ruby" originated during an online chat session between Matsumoto and Keiju Ishitsuka on February 24, 1993, before any code had been written for the language.
-Initially two names were proposed: "Coral" and "Ruby".
-Matsumoto chose the latter in a later e-mail to Ishitsuka.
-Matsumoto later noted a factor in choosing the name "Ruby" – it was the birthstone of one of his colleagues.
+The name "Ruby" originated during an online chat session between Matsumoto and Keiju Ishitsuka on 24 February 1993, before any code had been written.
+Two names were initially proposed: "Coral" and "Ruby".
+Matsumoto chose the latter in a subsequent email to Ishitsuka.
+He also noted that one factor influencing the choice of the name was that a colleague's birthstone was ruby.

 Early releases

-The first public release of Ruby 0.95 was announced on Japanese domestic newsgroups on December 21, 1995.
+The first public release of Ruby 0.95 was announced on Japanese domestic newsgroups on 21 December 1995.
 Subsequently, three more versions of Ruby were released in two days.
 The release coincided with the launch of the Japanese-language ruby-list mailing list, which was the first mailing list for the new language.

 Already present at this stage of development were many of the features familiar in later releases of Ruby, including object-oriented design, classes with inheritance, mixins, iterators, closures, exception handling and garbage collection.

-Following the release of Ruby 0.95 in 1995, several stable versions of Ruby were released in the following years:
+After the release of Ruby 0.95 in 1995, several stable versions of Ruby were released in these years.